FlowFuse/website/src/blog/2023/11/raspberry-pi-5-flowfuse-edge-agent.md

 ## Installing the Agent

-The FlowFuse Device Agent is a software agent that runs on a Raspberry Pi manages all things about Node-RED that's going to run later on the same device.
+The FlowFuse Device Agent is a software agent that runs on a Raspberry Pi.
+It manages all things about Node-RED that's going to run later on the same device.
 Think about the Node-RED version and upgrades, setup and management of the process, access controls, and much more.